 Breakfast is the best time to eat a banana for weight loss!

 If you want to lose weight, prefer unripe bananas.
-Newly-ripened or unripe bananas have more starch and less sugar.
+Unripe bananas have more starch and less sugar.
 Also, they have a high resistant starch content.
 Resistant starch and dietary fiber help us lose weight, as they reduce appetite.
 So, we consume fewer calories in a day and can lose more body weight.

 A medium banana has about 3g of fiber.
 We need at least 28g of fiber a day for a diet of 2,000 calories.
 Diets high in fiber help us lose more weight and also improve body composition.

 Furthermore, we could combine bananas with other foods rich in fiber, such as whole-cereals, in order, to be full for many hours.
 Additionally, we should consume some protein and healthy fats at breakfast.
 Almonds, walnuts, and hazelnuts are great options.
 Actually, nuts and seeds are good plant-based protein sources!